GSA/search.digitalgov.gov/_posts/2019-04-08-searchgov-for-federalist.md

 1. Add your site handle from the Admin Center to the `_config.yml` file in your Federalist repo, on the `searchgov_affiliate` line.
 1. Include the `_includes/searchgov/form.html` search box in your `<header>` include.
-1. If you would like type-ahead search suggestions to appear in your website’s search box, add include the `_includes/searchgov/script.html` block in your `<footer>` include.
+1. If you would like type-ahead search suggestions to appear in your website’s search box, include the `_includes/searchgov/script.html` block in your `<footer>` include.